Lemonjai/bier_v4/README.md

 * Created the scaffold for the brewery
 * Add the relationship with colours to the beer post
 * Add the relationship with brewery to the beer post
+* Add the styling back from the Bier V3
+* Add the code and styling for the index page

 <--- Outdated Logs New Logs for Bier V3 --->
 # Nov 7, 2016